 Arts Council of Great Britain

 In 1940, during World War II, a Council for the Encouragement of Music and the Arts (CEMA) was appointed to help promote and maintain British artistic traditions and culture.
-Chaired by Lord De La Warr, President of the Board of Education, the Council was government-funded and after the war was renamed the Arts Council of Great Britain.
-The Council was incorporated under Royal Charter in 1945 with the purpose of encouraging a greater knowledge, understanding and practice of the fine arts, and to increase their ease of access to the public.
+Chaired by Lord De La Warr, President of the Board of Education, the Council was government-funded and renamed the Arts Council of Great Britain after the war.
+The Council was incorporated under the Royal Charter in 1945 to encourage a greater knowledge, understanding and practice of the fine arts, and to increase their ease of access to the public.
 Its main sphere of activity is the organization of exhibitions within the visual arts field and the publication of associated catalogues.
 Although most awards to individuals are now made by the Regional Arts associations, the Council remains the central grant-making body for the arts in Britain and supports galleries around the country on a regular basis.
 These include the Whitechapel Art Gallery in London, Kettle's Yard and the Museum of Modern Art, Oxford.
 Although it has no permanent exhibition site, it holds an important collection of paintings and sculptures.
-The ACGB was divided in 1994 to form the Arts Council of England (now Arts Council England), the Scottish Arts Council, and the Welsh Arts Council (now the Arts Council of Wales).
+The ACGB was divided in 1994 to form the Arts Council England (now Arts Council England), the Scottish Arts Council, and the Welsh Arts Council (now the Arts Council of Wales).
 At the same time, the National Lottery was established and these three arts councils, plus the Arts Council of Northern Ireland, became distribution bodies.
 Its illustrious chairmen have included such luminaries as John Maynard Keynes who used his influence in Government to secure a high level of funding despite Britain's poor finances following World War II.
-Following Keynes’ death, Government funding was reduced but the Arts Council received wide recognition for its contribution to the Festival of Britain in 1951 thanks to the new Chairman Kenneth Clark, later Lord Clark.
+Following Keynes’ death, Government funding was reduced, but the Arts Council received wide recognition for its contribution to the Festival of Britain in 1951 thanks to the new Chairman Kenneth Clark, later Lord Clark.
 Works of art commissioned by the Council for the Festival were retained to form the basis of the ACGB.
-Under the Wilson labour government of 1964-70 the Council enjoyed a Golden Age thanks to the close relationship between Chairman Arnold Goodman and the then Arts Minister Jennie Lee.
+Under the Wilson Labour Government of 1964-70, the Council enjoyed a Golden Age thanks to the close relationship between Chairman Arnold Goodman and the then Arts Minister Jennie Lee.